The Enhanced Nurse Licensure Compact Explained

 2. Volunteer stints.
 Nurses who want to volunteer for disaster relief or other quick-response, short-term projects in other states can benefit from compact nursing licensure.

 3. Relocation.
-Military spouses and others who need to relocate with their spouse or partner will not need to obtain additional nursing licenses when relocating to compact nursing states.
+Military spouses and others who need to relocate with their spouse or partner will not need additional nursing licenses when relocating to compact nursing states.

 4. Short-term jobs like travel nursing.
 Travel nurses with compact nursing licensure enjoy a streamlined process when applying to work in other compact nursing states.